DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 and thus share the two determinations.
-But in addition to that, the determination to species X *is based on* the identifiable unit for sample A, whereas the determination to species Y *is based on* both samples B and C. Since sample A is a material sample (and a preparion), it can be deaccessioned and marked as discarded.
+But in addition to that, the determination to species X *is based on* the identifiable unit for sample A, whereas the determination to species Y *is based on* both samples B and C.

+Since sample A is a material sample (and a preparion), it can be deaccessioned and marked as discarded.

 Remarks
 ~~~~~~~

-This is not a very common scenario, but important to support in order to
+This is probably not a very common scenario, but an important one to
-minimize errors in biological collections.
+support in order to minimize errors in biological collections.

 Sending part of a preparation on loan